Leading apparel retail chain,

 reflected in its solid comps and sales performance in recent

-consecutive months (July, August, September and October).
+consecutive months (July, August and September), while comps were

 Further, Gap's long-term strategic moves, along with disciplined

+expenses.
 Moreover, Gap's globally recognized brands complement one

 another, enabling it to leverage its position in the sector.